MisterV111/VoiceScribeStudio/docs/CROSS_TEMPLATE_TESTING.md

 - ⏳ Token usage tracking integration
 - ⏳ Historical comparison functionality
 - ⏳ Report generation features
-- ⏳ Integration with DeepSeek R1 and Claude 3.7 Sonnet models
-- ⏳ Forced fallback testing scenarios

 ### Accessing the Dashboard

 1. Start the VoiceScribe Studio application
-2. Click the "Test Suite" button in the bottom right corner of the interface
+2. Click the "Admin Login" link in the top right corner of the interface
-3. Enter the login credentials:
+3. Enter the admin credentials:
    - Username: `admin`
-   - Password: `testingsuite`
+   - Password: `admin123`
+4. Navigate to the "Testing Suite" tab in the admin dashboard
-4. Use the dashboard filters to select specific test results
+5. Use the dashboard filters to select specific test results
-5. Click on individual results to see details
+6. Click on individual results to see details

 ### Server Configuration

-The testing dashboard runs as a separate Gradio application:
+The testing dashboard is now integrated into the main application:

 - Main application: Runs on port 7860
-- Testing dashboard: Runs on port 7861 with password protection
+- Admin interface (including testing dashboard): Accessible through the same port with authentication

-This separation provides:
+This architecture provides:
 - Clean separation between user-facing features and testing/development tools
-- Ability to hide the testing interface during demonstrations
-- Enhanced security through authentication
+- Enhanced security through admin authentication
-- Independent operation allowing testing while users interact with the main application

-When deployed to production, both applications can be configured behind a reverse proxy for seamless access.
+- Simplified deployment with a single server instance
+- Unified interface for all administrative functions

 ### Interpreting Results